On the density of strongly minimal algebraic vector fields: Preliminaries

 consisting of the projective classes $[v]$ of $\mathcal L^\vee$-twisted vector fields with reduced singularities.
 In particular, the space of foliations of degree $d$ on $\P^n$ can be identified with the open set

-consisting of the projective classes of twisted vector fields with reduced singularities (see \cite[Section 8.1]{Pereira-JEMS} for example). }
+consisting of the twisted vector fields with reduced singularities \cite[Section 8.1]{Pereira-JEMS}. }

-\begin{notation} Let $(X,\mathcal L,v)$ be a (twisted) algebraic vector field with reduced singularities.
-We always denote by $\mathcal F(v)$ the foliation with tangent sheaf $\mathcal L^\vee$ defined in Example \ref{example-foliations of rank one} which we call {\em the (rank one) foliation on $X$ tangent to the vector field $v$}. \end{notation}

 \begin{example}[Algebraically integrable foliations] Let $\phi: X \dashrightarrow Y$ be a rational dominant morphism of algebraic varieties.
-On the open set of definition of $\phi$, we have an exact sequence of coherent sheaves There is a unique foliation on $X$ denoted $\mathcal F_\phi$ and called the {\em{foliation tangent to $\phi$ on $X$}} such that at the generic point $x \in X$
+On the open set of definition of $\phi$, we have an exact sequence of coherent sheaves There is a unique foliation on $X$ denoted $\mathcal F_\phi$ and called the {\em{foliation tangent to $\phi$ on $X$}} such that at the generic point $x \in X$, we have $\mathcal F_{\phi,x} = \Theta_{X/Y,x}$.
+See Definition 2.3.4 of \cite{jaoui-Confluentes}. \end{example}